 NYC traffic deaths since 2022

-The driver stayed at the scene, according to both news accounts.
-The Daily News reported no arrests, and the Post reported that no charges had been filed hours later.
-The Post also reported that the NYPD Collision Investigation Squad was probing the crash.
+The 51-year-old driver stayed at the scene.
+The Daily News and El Diario reported no immediate arrests; the Post reported no charges had been filed hours later.
+The Post said the NYPD Collision Investigation Squad was investigating.

 Press Articles